antonio-schmidtgen/berlin-short-term-rental-market-analysis/presentation/findings_and_recommendations.md

 Berlin's 12 districts are not the same.
 Central districts like Mitte have the highest prices (around €153).
 Outer districts are cheaper.
-Occupancy also changes by district — Pankow and Tempelhof-Schöneberg had the strongest occupancy, while Neukölln was lower even though its price is mid-range.
+Occupancy also changes by district, Pankow and Tempelhof-Schöneberg had the strongest occupancy, while Neukölln was lower even though its price is mid-range.

 So a host should really be compared with similar listings in the same district, not with the whole city.

+### 3. Listings are concentrated in central districts

+Supply is not spread evenly.
+A few central districts hold most of the listings:
+Friedrichshain-Kreuzberg (about 3,108) and Mitte (about 3,102) have the most, followed by Pankow, Neukölln, and Charlottenburg-Wilmersdorf.
+This matters because it shows where competition between hosts is strongest.

-### 3. Price on its own does not drive occupancy
+### 4. Price on its own does not drive occupancy

 When I plotted price against occupancy, the points were spread out widely.
 There was no clear pattern where a higher price always means lower occupancy.
-Occupancy depends on more than price — location, room type, and host quality all matter too.
+Occupancy depends on more than price, location, room type, and host quality all matter too.

-### 4. Superhosts get booked much more
+### 5. Superhosts get booked much more

 Superhosts had a much higher average occupancy rate than non-superhosts (about 45% compared to 13%).
 Their review scores were also a little higher.
 This tells me superhost status is connected to real performance, not just a badge.

-### 5. Review scores are high almost everywhere
+### 6. Review scores are high almost everywhere

 Most listings have review scores near the top of the scale, and the Berlin average is 4.75 out of 5.
 Because nearly everyone scores high, a low score is